zielinski-marcin/zielinski-marcin/README.md

 ## Hi, I'm Marcin.

-When I started working as a Process Engineer (early 2018), a large part of my job consisted of calculating production capacity and work loads, and this was how my Excel journey started.
-I was surprised to discover that I actually really enjoy working with rows and rows of data.
-I have learned a lot about formulas, pivot tables, and then VBA and PowerQuery, soon becoming my workplace's *Excel guy*.
-For a long time, it became my primary Swiss-knife tool for solving a wide variety of problems, including some that Excel was most likely not designed to solve (thanks, VBA).

-Later on, I added PowerBI and SQL to my toolbox, which opened a new world of possiblities.
+When I started working as a Process Engineer in steel constructions manufacturing (early 2018), a large part of my job consisted of calculating production capacity and work loads, and so I spent a lot of time with Excel.
+To make things more efficient, I studied formulas, pivot tables, VBA, and PowerQuery, soon becoming my workplace's *resident Excel person*.
+It became my primary Swiss-knife tool for solving a wide variety of problems, including some that Excel was most likely not designed to solve (thanks, VBA).
+As more and more of my daily tasks were involving data analysis, I turned my attention to PowerBI and SQL.
+Adding those to my toolbox opened a new world of possiblities.

-Currently I'm learning Python (starting with the classics such as numpy, matplotlib, pandas, and seaborn), aiminig to integrate it in my work.
+Currently, I'm learning Python in my free time (starting with the classics such as numpy, matplotlib, pandas, and seaborn), aiminig to integrate it in my work.
+I'm also steadily improving my proficiency with PowerBI, SQL and Excel.